 Back in 2000-2001 I could tell that something wasn’t quite right.
 I just didn’t feel well.
 I was active, working hard, doing all of the things I enjoyed doing with my family and friends.
 Still, I had these episodes where things were just out of whack.
 I would turn beet red after a meal or when stressed.
 My heart would pound so hard that the skin felt tight on my head.
 I had some horrible bouts of diarrhea.

-Reluctantly, and after some prodding by Kathy, I visited the doctor.
+Reluctantly, and after some prodding, I visited the doctor.
 Maybe it was irritable bowel syndrome.
 Maybe it was my hiatal hernia acting up (something I’d been diagnosed with 15 years prior).
 Maybe it was stress – literally all in my head.
 The diagnosis and advice changed with every visit to the doctor.
 They gave me the usual gamut of blood tests, but all results were normal.
 Try not drinking coffee for a month.
 Try not drinking alcohol for a month.
 Exercise more.
 Change your diet.
 See a psychiatrist.
 This routine went on for months, then years, but nothing changed.

 By 2004 I was starting to have some really horrible stomach cramping.
 One weekday after lunch the pain brought me to my knees.
 I called from my office to our receptionist and told her I needed a ride to the hospital.
 In the ER they decided it was probably food poisoning.
 The heavy narcotics they gave me for the pain nauseated me and made me feel worse.
 The pain eventually passed, but still something was very wrong.